FAQ

 Regretfully, SisterSpace cannot provide food storage or cooking facilities for individual campers, due to state and county sanitary laws.

-You are welcome to bring your own cooler (we recommend you keep any food inside your car, or inside a heavy-duty plastic or metal-clad cooler.
-Food kept in styrofoam coolers is subject to devious and clever woodland creatures who’ve learned how to chew them open!).
+You are welcome to bring your own cooler (we recommend keeping any food you bring inside your car, or inside a heavy-duty plastic or metal-clad cooler.)

 We do not recommend storing food inside your tent at any time.
 Bambi, Thumper, and their less adorable friends might just invite themselves inside.